dlt-hub/dlt/docs/website/docs/general-usage/source.md

 source.deals.selected = False
 ```

-### Filter, transform and pivot data
+### Filter, transform, and pivot data

-You can modify and filter data in resources, for example if we want to keep only deals after certain
+You can modify and filter data in resources, for example, if we want to keep only deals after a certain
 date:

 ```python